 We’re in America, here!
 The land of opportunity, the land of dreams.
 We have to enjoy it…right?

 Another intriguing chapter of Leaving Saigon focuses on an area of France known as Vietnam-sur-Lot or ‘CAFI’.
 The camp was set up after the French evacuation of Indochina, built on military land.
-At one point, CAFI housed up to 1300 Việt kiều, many mixed-race, and Baloup’s poignant retelling of it explores some of the shame and sadness of the site, as well as its complexity.
+At one point, CAFI housed up to 1300 Việt kiều, many mixed-race, and Baloup’s poignant retelling of it explores some of the shame and sadness of the site, as well as its complex history and ongoing role in the community.
 Based on the many interviews conducted, Baloup writes:

 Some inhabitants seek to preserve their history, others want to forget about it.